B1BU/Simple-Frequency/README.md

-Datapack addon for [Simple Radio](https://modrinth.com/mod/simple-radio/) that lets you change the frequency and modulation of tunable items on the fly using trigger commands
+This datapack addon for [Simple Radio](https://modrinth.com/mod/simple-radio/) lets you change the frequency and modulation of tunable items on the fly using trigger commands

 ## Commands